Wood lathe carbide tools

 After a while, you will feel confident in your abilities to sharpen your wood-turning tools, and you can buy more high-end tools made with the best steel.

 Woodturning carbide inserts

 All the carbide insert cutters have screws.
 Find the matched woodturning tools before you start your turning job.
-These have improved efficiency and turning results and saved time and cost.
+These have improved efficiency and turning results and save time and cost.

 Carbide inserts for wood

 Because the carbide is so hard, you can chip the teeth or cutters if you put them down roughly on a hard surface like your table saw top.
-There are square, radius, and diamond-shaped carbide inserts and cutters that fit many projects.
+Square, radius, and diamond-shaped carbide inserts and cutters fit many projects.